 The Fund has exposure to interest rate risk which arises in relation to cash at bank and indirectly from investments.
-Cash at bank includes an amount of cash held for operational purposes and interest rate risk on this balance is considered to be low.
-Investments, represented by holdings in IFM SCF and Schroder RRF, have significant exposure to interest rate risk but are classified as non-interest bearing as the revenue generated from these investments is derived from variations in unit prices rather than directly from movements in interest rates.
+Cash at bank includes an amount of cash held for operational purposes and interest rate risk on this balance and balances in term deposits is considered to be low.
+Investments, represented by holdings in IFM SCF and Schroders RRF, have significant exposure to interest rate risk but are classified as non-interest bearing as the revenue generated from these investments is derived from variations in unit prices rather than directly from movements in interest rates.
 Unit prices, which are used to value the investments, may however be impacted by interest rate variations.